 But let’s not forget that undergirding the founding team is Knight, whose groundbreaking work in microbiome research put him on the map years ago.
 He has authored two books on the topic, won numerous awards for his efforts, and delivered a much-lauded TED talk in 2014 with over 2.1 million views thus far.
 His works have been cited more than 265,000 times to date, which places him in the top 100 most cited scientific authors.

 And, it was Knight who convinced Miller-Montgomery to temporarily rejoin academia, which she did at CMI for three years.
 All of which put Miller-Montgomery, Sepich-Poore and Knight together in the right place, at the right time to work on the cancer microbiome.

 Finding gold in the garbage

 Today, Miller-Montgomery is again wearing her business hat, serving as president, CEO, and board member.
-Poore fills the role of chief analytics officer and board member, and Knight serves on the scientific advisory board.
-Together, they are working to fast-track microbiome-driven liquid biopsies to help patients by detecting one cancer at a time in early-stage disease.
+Sepich-Poore fills the role of chief analytics officer and board member, and Knight serves on the scientific advisory board.
+Together, they are working to fast-track microbiome-driven liquid biopsies to detect one cancer at a time in the earliest-stage of the disease.